-A more detailed investigation of this scenario is left for future work.
+A more detailed investigation, which compares different metastable string scenarios and uses the data fit to constrain the details of the two-field model, is left for future work.

 Finally, within the new early dark energy framework~\cite{Niedermann:2023ssr} it has recently been shown that a supercooled (\textit{hot new early dark energy})~\cite{Niedermann:2021vgd,Niedermann:2021ijp,Garny:2024ums,Garny:2025kqj} or vacuum phase transition (\textit{cold new early dark energy}~\cite{Niedermann:2019olb,Niedermann:2020dwg,Chatrchyan:2024xjj}) occurring after BBN and injecting energy into the dark sector fluid can resolve the Hubble tension, a discrepancy in the observed value of the Hubble constant~\cite{Riess:2021jrx} (for a review see~\cite{CosmoVerseNetwork:2025alb}).
 It is therefore natural to ask whether the phase transition discussed here is compatible with that framework and could provide a strong enough energy injection into the dark sector to address the tension while also explaining the NANOGrav signal (for an alternative idea see~\cite{Cruz:2023lnq}).
-In particular, it might be possible to embed the the trigger mechanism discussed in~\cite{Niedermann:2021ijp} into the two-field model discussed in Sec.~\ref{sec:pheno_model}.
+In particular, it might be possible to embed the trigger mechanism discussed in~\cite{Niedermann:2021ijp} into the two-field model discussed in Sec.~\ref{sec:pheno_model}.